karatelabs/karate-addons/karate-websocket/README.md

 The syntax is designed to give you full control over sending and receiving async messages.

 Websockets is somewhat "low level" and most real-world usage layers a high-level protocol such as [STOMP](https://stomp.github.io/) or a custom JSON schema.
-Karate's enterprise Websocket support makes it easy to handle message conversions and hanshake flows using a simple and flexible [adapter](#adapter) approach.
+Karate's enterprise Websocket support makes it easy to handle message conversions and handshake flows using a simple and flexible [adapter](#adapter) approach.

 Note that [variables](https://github.com/karatelabs/karate#native-data-types) and JSON [embedded expressions](https://github.com/karatelabs/karate#embedded-expressions) will work just like you expect in Karate.